Thai Investment Consultant Licensing Exams - P1 - หลักสูตรผู้แนะนําการลงทุนตราสารทั่วไป - [35]

 Looking at the options:

-• a) Substitute products - This IS part of Porter's five forces
+• Option a: Substitute products - This IS part of Porter's Five Forces (Threat of substitutes)

-• b) Bargaining power with customers - This IS part of Porter's five forces (bargaining power of buyers)
+• Option b: Bargaining power with customers - This IS part of Porter's Five Forces (Bargaining power of buyers)

-• c) Bargaining power with government - This is NOT part of Porter's five forces
+• Option c: Bargaining power with government - This is NOT one of Porter's Five Forces

-• d) Threat of new entrants - This IS part of Porter's five forces
+• Option d: Threat of new entrants - This IS part of Porter's Five Forces

 5. Competitive rivalry among existing firms